Moushumi Chatterjee

-Moushumi Chatterjee (born Indira Chattopadhyay; 26 April 1954) is an Indian actress known for her work in Hindi and Bengali cinema.
-She was one of the highest-paid actresses in Hindi films during the 1970s.
-She joined the Bharatiya Janata Party in 2019; she was previously a member of the Indian National Congress.
+Moushumi Chatterjee (born Indira Chattopadhyay; 26 April is an Indian actress and politician known for her work in Hindi and Bengali cinema.
+One of the highest-paid actresses and leading actresses of the 1970s, Chatterjee is known for her natural, expressive performances in both romantic and family dramas.
+She is the recipient of several accolades, including two Bengal Film Journalists' Association Awards and a Filmfare Award.
+In 2015, she was honoured with the Filmfare Lifetime Achievement Award.
+In politics, she was previously a member of the Indian National Congress, but later joined the Bharatiya Janata Party in 2019.

 Early and personal life

 Chatterjee was born in Calcutta to a Bengali Brahmin family that hailed from Bikrampur in Bangladesh.
 Her father, Prantosh Chattopadhyaya, was in the Indian Army, and her grandfather was a judge.
 Her real name is Indira, and Moushumi is her screen name.

 Indira Chattopadhyaya was married to Jayanta Mukherjee at a young age.
 The couple has two daughters.
 Jayanta Mukherjee is the son of film producer, music composer, and singer Hemanta Mukhopadhyay, popularly known as Hemant Kumar in Hindi film industry.
 Jayanta is also an exponent of Rabindra Sangeet.
 She always prioritised her family above her film roles.
 Her daughter Payal, who had type 1 diabetes, had been in a coma since 2018 and died on 13 December 2019.